Biscuit-Theme/kitty/README.md

    ```sh
    mv ./kitty/*.conf ./.config/kitty # This is guessing that you're in your HOME directory.
    ```
-   I also personally recommend making a folder called `themes/` inside your `~/.config/kitty` folde for organizing, but you decide if you do it or not.
+   I also personally recommend making a folder called `themes/` inside your `~/.config/kitty` folder for organizing, but you decide if you do it or not.
 3. Check that the files have been moved correctly:
    ```sh
    cd .config/kitty && ls -l # Again, this is guessing that you're still in your HOME directory.